sbilly/awesome-security/README.md

 * [ModSecurity](http://www.modsecurity.org/) - ModSecurity is a toolkit for real-time web application monitoring, logging, and access control.
 * [NAXSI](https://github.com/nbs-system/naxsi) - NAXSI is an open-source, high performance, low rules maintenance WAF for NGINX, NAXSI means Nginx Anti Xss & Sql Injection.
+* [ironbee](https://www.ironbee.com/) - IronBee is a open source project to build a universal web application security sensor.
+IronBee as a framework for developing a system for securing web applications - a framework for building a web application firewall (WAF).

+### Scanning / Pentesting

+* [sqlmap](http://sqlmap.org/) - sqlmap is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
+It comes with a powerful detection engine, many niche features for the ultimate penetration tester and a broad range of switches lasting from database fingerprinting, over data fetching from the database, to accessing the underlying file system and executing commands on the operating system via out-of-band connections.
+* [ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) - The Zed Attack Proxy (ZAP) is an easy to use integrated penetration testing tool for finding vulnerabilities in web applications.It is designed to be used by people with a wide range of security experience and as such is ideal for developers and functional testers who are new to penetration testing.ZAP provides automated scanners as well as a set of tools that allow you to find security vulnerabilities manually.
+* [w3af](http://w3af.org/) - w3af is a Web Application Attack and Audit Framework.
+The project’s goal is to create a framework to help you secure your web applications by finding and exploiting all web application vulnerabilities.

+## Big Data
+* [data_hacking](https://github.com/ClickSecurity/data_hacking) - Examples of using IPython, Pandas, and Scikit Learn to get the most out of your security data.
+* [hadoop-pcap](https://github.com/RIPE-NCC/hadoop-pcap) - Hadoop library to read packet capture (PCAP) files.
+* [Workbench](http://workbench.readthedocs.org/) - A scalable python framework for security research and development teams.
+Workbench focuses on simplicity, transparency, and easy on-site customization.
+As an open source python project it provides light-weight task management, execution and pipelining for a loosely-coupled set of python classes.

 ## Other Awesome Lists